 # Shoes with conservative heels

-# Conservative hosiery at or near skin color (and no runs!)
+# Conservative hosiery at or near skin colour (and no runs!)

 # No purses, small or large; carry a briefcase instead

-# If you wear nail polish (not required), use clear or a conservative color
+# If you wear nail polish (not required), use clear or a conservative colour

 # Minimal use of makeup (it should not be too noticeable)

 # No more than one ring on each hand